 A DUI conviction will stay on your record for 75 years in Florida.
 About 30-40% of these cases are dismissed or plead down to a lesser charge, like reckless driving.
 Legal counsel can carefully look at your case and help determine how to build a strong defense or whether there is a chance for dismissal.

-If you have been convicted of any type of DUI charge, you will need to take immediate action in your defense.
+If you have been convicted of any type of DUI charge in the West Palm Beach area, you will need to take immediate action in your defense.
 Speaking to a DUI defense lawyer as soon as possible after your arrest is critical to navigate the nuances of your charge and potential penalties.
 Highly respected and award-winning DUI attorney Nellie L. King will work personally with you to build a strong defense to protect your rights – and your reputation.

 Facing charges can feel overwhelming, but you don’t have to face the legal system alone.
 You deserve to have your voice heard.
 Learn more about why clients say that the Law Offices of Nellie L. King is the ideal choice to advocate for your DUI case in the courtroom.